 RoHS and Biomedical Devices

 The line between "devices" and "IT" is quickly fading as these two categories merge.
 Hospitals are a good example.
-A decade ago, many hospitals had two technology departments: "biomed" and "computers".
+In the late 20th century, many hospitals had two technology departments: "biomed" and "computers".
 As biomedical devices have becoming increasingly digital and networked, and as IT moves onto mobile devices, many hospitals have consolidated these operations into a single technology organization.
+A consequence is that Green ICT embraces medical devices and their infrastructures.
+Our original 2010 post noted that medical equipment sold into the European Union was exempt from the Reduction of Hazardous Substances (RoHS) Directive, but that would be changing.
+There is now a firm 2014 date.

 The UK government's RoHS page on medical devices states: